TheRegulars/HttpPony/README.md

 See example/ for example files, src/examples.dox for an explanation of those examples.

-You can also build the doxygen documentation with
+You can also build the Doxygen documentation with

     make doc

-Which, of course, requires doxygen to be installed.
+Which, of course, requires Doxygen to be installed.